bkdevlabs/bkdevlabs.github.io/README.md

 ## About

 BkDevLabs is a web development agency.
-Our mission is to make web development accessible to everyone through high-quality tutorials, innovative projects and services.
+We focus on building high-quality tutorials, innovative projects and services.

 ## Credits